Oregon is a vote-by-mail state.

 - If you vote for more choices than allowed, it is called an “overvote.”
 Your vote will not count.

 - You have the right to a new ballot if you make a mistake or lose your ballot.
-Call your county elections office for a new ballot.
+Call your county elections office.

 Put your ballot in the envelope:

-Put your ballot in the secrecy envelope or sleeve and put that in the return envelope.
+Put your ballot in the optional secrecy envelope or optional secrecy sleeve and put that in the return envelope.
 Your vote will still count if you forget the secrecy envelope.